thin-edge/thin-edge.io_examples/node-red-management-plugin/README.md

 > **_NOTE:_** We need to clone the Device Management app to add the plugin to it

-After succesful upload go to "All Applications" and click on "Add Application".
+After successful upload go to "All Applications" and click on "Add Application".
 Select "Duplicate existing application" and afterwards "Device Management".

 <br/><br/>